rexdouglass/TIGR/README.md

 If you use this in analysis or reproduce it in any way, it must be accompanied with the latest citation available here
 - Rex W. Douglass.
 Crowd-sourced COVID-19 Dataset Tracking Involuntary Government Restrictions (TIGR), v1.0 (2020). https://github.com/rexdouglass/TIGR/.

+Q: What?

+The data are location, restriction, date tripplies submitted by volenteers.
+Each has a source URL submitted through the Google Form survey.
+The schema/codebook for the data is taken directly from the Google Form, which changes slightly to fix spellings, add options, or respond to coder feedback.

+A stable latest version of the data is made available for consumption as a tsv file [here](https://raw.githubusercontent.com/rexdouglass/TIGR/master/data_out/TIGR_version1_latest.tsv)

+Efforts will be made to maintain the relationship between letter scores and original answers.
+Any drastic changes will be forked as a new 1.? version number.